Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If another corporation feels your corporation’s name is too similar to theirs, they can file an objection with the Registrar of Corporations.
 If the Registrar agrees with the objection, your corporation can be forced to change its name.

 Step 2.
-Appoint an attorney for service in Alberta
+Appoint an agent for service in Alberta

 Step 3.
 Gather supporting documents

 You will need to gather copies of your charter or formation documents.

 - a statute, ordinance or other law incorporating an extra-provincial corporation

 - letters patent of incorporation and any supplementary letters patent

 - memorandum of association, including changes to the memorandum

 - any certificate, licence or other instrument that provides proof of incorporation and all changes to those documents

 - if the charter is from outside Canada and has not been written in English, you’ll also need to provide a notarized translation of the documents